microbiomedata/docs/content/nmdc/src/howto_guides/portal_guide.md

 metrics, or retrieved through available RESTful APIs.
 All multi-omics data are available under a Creative Commons 4.0 license, which enables public use with attribution, as outlined in the NMDC Data Use Policy (<https://microbiomedata.org/nmdc-data-use-policy>).
-The NMDC Data Portal was first released in March 2021.
+The NMDC Data Portal was first released in March, 2021.

 There is a short video tutorial showing how to navigate the portal on Youtube (<https://www.youtube.com/watch?v=KJQDrCnJRho>).